Small Business Website Design Budget Tips

 A good developer/analyst at a respected digital agency would charge out at around £35/£45 per hour which means you're not going to get a lot of hours for your money.
 But I have a suggestion for you.

-Improvements that you gain through having an experienced developer analyse your site can make a huge difference to the bottom line, so its money well spent.
-Improving the conversion rate for a small amount of customers today will also work for hundreds of customers in a few months or a years time.
+Improvements that you gain through having an experienced developer analyse your site can make a huge difference to the bottom line, so it's money well spent.
+Improving the conversion rate for a few customers today will also work for hundreds of clients in a few months or a years time.

 Budget For Site Improvements £200 Per Month